ssingh-01/lambda-s3presigned-nonce-api/README.md

 ## Testing

-1. In the stack output, you get an `PreSignedURLStack.ApiGatewayEndpoint` and an S3 bucket name `PreSignedURLStack.BucketUrl`.
+1. In the stack output, you get an `PreSignedURLStack.ApiGatewayEndpoint` and an S3 bucket name `PreSignedURLStack.Bucket`.

 2. Create a POST request to the following url as an IAM authenticated user, you get the access-object endpoint along with the nonce: